 - While the icing is wet add a little ivory for the inside of the ears.

 - Let the icing dry for a few hours.

 - Next, make a snout with the ivory royal icing and let it dry a bit before you add the nose.

 - With the black royal icing, pipe a nose and add a white royal icing highlight.

 - Pipe two white eyes and add a dot of black icing for the pupil.
 Or you can add a 4mm black pearl dragee for the pupils.

 - Let the cookies dry completely.

-I decided to use the heat sealer, shrink bags, and mini heat gun to package the cookies.
-It makes them look professional and since the are protected from all the dirt and dust in the world, we can place them in cute cookie boxes.
+I decided to use the heat sealer, shrink bags, and a mini heat gun to package the cookies.
+It makes them look professional and since they are protected from all the dirt and dust in the world, we can place them in cute cookie boxes.
 What?
 You don’t have cute cookie boxes?

 This is where this tutorial gets really fun!